nicholasjhorton/uscots2025-sql-data-technologies/README.md

 # USCOTS 2025 data technologies breakout

-This is the `README.md` file for the public GitHub repo to accompany the breakout session led by Johanna Hardin and Nicholas Horton Horton at USCOTS 2025
+This is the `README.md` file for the public GitHub repo to accompany the breakout session led by Johanna Hardin and Nicholas Horton at USCOTS 2025

 LINK: https://github.com/nicholasjhorton/uscots2025-sql-data-technologies